grncdr/node-any-db/CONTRIBUTING.md

 # Contributing to Any-DB development

 Want to help improve Any-DB?
-You're in the *wrong* place :wink:.
-The individual parts of the "Any-DB ecosystem" all live in their own repos, so the right place to be depends on what you want to do:
+The right place to start depends on what you want to do:

 ## I want to write a new adapter